-How we handle the utility companies for your property in Fort Valley
+How we deal with the utility companies for your property in Fort Valley

-Please plan on paying your utilities through to the second day of the renter taking possession of the property.
+Please plan on paying your utilities through to the second day of the tenant taking possession of the rental property.
 We advise tenants to put utilities in their name 1 day prior to occupancy.
-We encourage this overlap between renter and property owner to ensure that the utilities do not go off during the transition.
+We encourage this overlap between renter and landlord to ensure that the utilities do not go off during the transition.

 Landlord Reference

-- Before you lease out your rental in Fort Valley
+- Before you rent out your rental property in Fort Valley

 - Collections and evictions